veechs/Bagshui/Readme.md

 <sup>If installed, [SuperWoW](https://github.com/balakethelock/SuperWoW) provides charge counts (the `×#` overlay for multi-use items) slightly more efficiently.
 This is pretty minor since you'll have the functionality regardless.</sup>

+### Languages

+If Bagshui has not been localized for your client, many items will not be correctly identified by the built-in categorization[^1].
+Please consider [contributing a translation](Localization/Readme.md) if you'd like to have full functionality!

+* English (enUS)
+* Chinese (zhCN)

+[^1]: In Vanilla, a *lot* of item identification must be done either by parsing tooltips or hardcoding item IDs.
+Bagshui leans toward the former, and therefore is highly dependent on localization.

 ## Donations
 Developing Bagshui is fun, but also a lot of work!
 Your support is hugely appreciated.
 <a href="https://www.buymeacoffee.com/veechs" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-orange.png" alt="Buy Me A Coffee" height="41" width="146"></a>